lally/ppt/doc/command_line.md

   the json (4 bytes, little endian), then the JSON, then the data from the struct.

-## Convert
+## Decode
-- Needs a filename, format, and output name.
+- Needs a filename.
+Puts out a directory with one CSV file per buffer type.

 ```
-ppt convert -f <filename> -t <format> -o <result>
+ppt decode input_filename [output-dir]
+  where output-dir will be generated if unpsecified.
 ```
-    Perhaps I can infer the result from the output filename?

 ## Query